twisted/ldaptor/CONTRIBUTING.rst

 Building the documentation
 --------------------------

-The documentation is managed using Python Sphinx.
+The documentation is managed using Python Sphinx and is generated in docs/build.

 There is a helper to build the documentation using tox ::